 3.Immerse yourself in your child’s world.
 Apart from researching to know the condition better, nothing gives you a better perspective than stepping into your child’s world.
 Allow yourself to experience what they experience so that you get to know them better.

 4.No matter how challenging it will be, take your child out into the world.
+“Often, kids, teens and adults on the spectrum spend a lot of time trying to be “normal”, fighting sensory overload and overwhelm, fending off personal quirks, and trying so hard to “fit in”,socially and otherwise.” says Karla Helbert, LPC, E-RYT, C-IAYT.
 As important as it is to step into your child’s world, it is also essential that you allow your child to step into your world.
 You might receive unwanted attention when your child is out among people, but it is crucial to your child’s happiness, and perhaps even yours.
 Doing this will help in allowing your child to try different things, and eventually, he or she will be able to do a lot of things on their own.

 No doubt that having a child with special needs is indeed very challenging.
 And you have to admit; it isn’t a breezy ride.
 Luckily there are tons of resources like SheKnows website and people who come together to give support and help autism parents help their child going through the condition.